 Meetings and papers

-Some of our programme meetings, including the Committee in Common, are held in public.
+Some of our programme meetings are held in public.

 Meeting our equality duty

 Like other NHS and public bodies, Our Healthier South East London has several statutory equality duties.
 Championing equality and reducing health inequalities runs throughout everything we do.

 We take an active approach to risk management which allows us to prioritise and manage the risks we face.
 We identify and manage risks and issues periodically at an individual project level.
 A Board Assurance Framework (BAF) approach has also been adopted, which means that the most serious risks and issues are reviewed at board level by exception.
 The BAF risk and issue log is routinely shared and reviewed in a range of governance meetings to ensure stakeholders have sight of current risks, mitigation and items requiring further planning and discussion.

 - A description of the risk and its possible impact

 - The “proximity” of the risk, indicating how soon it is anticipated to become an issue